Is there a relationship between AGN and star formation in IR-bright AGNs?: Introduction

 \section{Introduction}

-One of the outstanding questions in the study of galaxy formation and evolution is how the central engine of a galaxy, the supermassive black hole (SMBH), interacts with and influences the host galaxy.
+One of the outstanding questions in the study of galaxy formation and evolution is how the presence of a supermassive black hole (SMBH) influences the formation and physical characteristics of the host galaxy.
 A general connection has been confirmed both locally and at high redshift using empirical correlations between the SMBH mass ($\mbh$) and the luminosity, mass, and stellar velocity dispersion of the host \citep[e.g.][]{kormendy95, ferrarese00,merloni10}.
-A constant ratio has been found between $\mbh$ and the bulge mass ($M_{bulge}$), measured by several studies to be log($M_{\rm bulge}/\mbh)\sim$2.9$\pm$0.5 \citep{magorrian98,mnf01,mnd02,mnh03}, or log($M_{\rm bulge}/\mbh)\sim$2.3$\pm$0.3, after correcting the $\mbh$ values by galaxy types \citep{knh13}.
-Despite tremendous progress of the demographic studies of SMBHs, it is still under debate whether, and if so how, the SMBH regulates the host galaxy formation.
-Various scenarios exist, sometimes resulting in opposite predictions.
-For instance, theories and simulations have suggested that active BH accretion will suppress and eventually shut down star formation by heating or expelling the cold gas in the host, via a process of `feedback' \citep[e.g.][]{snr98, dimatteo05,bower06, hopkins06, debuhr12}.
-At the same time, there are many competing theories in which the BH and galaxy grow in tandem via accretion and star formation \citep[e.g.][]{springel05}.
-The latter scenario is supported locally by the tight correlations between the black hole and galaxy masses \citep{knh13}, the cosmic evolution of total \sf\ rate (SFR) and BH accretion rates (BHARs) up to $z=$3 \citep{silverman08, mnd14}.
-It is also supported by the cold flow model in which cosmological cold gas flows into a galaxy, particularly for the high $z$ universe \citep[e.g.][]{bournaud11}.
+A constant ratio has been found between $\mbh$ and the bulge mass ($M_{\rm bulge}$), measured by several studies to be log($M_{\rm bulge}/\mbh)\sim$ 2.9 $\pm$ 0.5 \citep{magorrian98,mnf01,mnd02,mnh03}, or log($M_{\rm bulge}/\mbh)\sim$ 2.3 $\pm$ 0.3, after correcting the $\mbh$ values by galaxy types \citep{knh13}.
+The scatter of this ratio is found to increase at lower masses ($<10^{9.5}\,\msun$), and is much larger in bulgeless or pseudobulge galaxies than in classical bulge or giant elliptical galaxies, sometimes resulting in no observed correlations for the former types \citep[for review, see][]{knh13}.
+The general galaxy-BH coevolution picture is regardless supported locally by the tight mass correlations, and by the similar cosmic evolution of total \sf\ rate (SFR) and BH accretion rates (BHARs) up to $z =$ 3 \citep{silverman08, mnd14}.